particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 - Gen 2 devices support SWD on D6 and D7, and full JTAG on D3, D4, D5, D6, and D7.
 - Gen 3 devices only support SWD, and do so via a dedicated debug connector.
 - The Boron has the debug connector on top of the module.
-- The B Series SoM has SWD on pads on the bottom of the SoM.
+- The B-Series SoM has SWD on pads on the bottom of the SoM.
 The evaluation board connects to these with pogo pins and breaks out to the same 2x5 connector that is on the Boron.

 #### JTAG pin warning - Gen 2